Expertise

 • Aldridge v.
 Blackmore, et al. (Delaware Court of Chancery) (C.A.
 No. 12196-CB)

-Secured a $20 million cash recovery for TerraForm Global, Inc. and its stockholders.
+Secured a $20 million cash recovery for the injured corporation and its stockholders.

 • Vero Beach Police Officers' Retirement Fund v.
 Bettino, et al. (Delaware Court of Chancery) (C.A.
 No. 2017-0624-JRS)

-Secured a $17.95 million cash recovery fund for TD Ameritrade Holding Corporation and its stockholders.
+Secured a $17.95 million cash recovery fund for the injured corporation and its stockholders.

 • In re HomeFed Corporation Stockholder Litigation (Delaware Court of Chancery) (C.A.
 No. 2019-0592-LWW)